 Pre workout supplements are generally used by athletes, from bodybuilders and weightlifters to gymnasts and runners.
 Even a college student cramming for an exam would benefit.
 Basically a pre workout gives you energy for anything you are doing physically.

 So pre workout can benefit you when taken before any athletic event, class or workout.
 Depending on the person, the effects take anywhere for 15 to 30 minutes and can last a couple of hours.
-On gym days I usually take it right before I leave the house, and by the time I get to the gym I am ready to go.
+On gym days I usually take it right before I leave the house, and by the time I get to the gym, I am ready to go.

 With age, we have to work out harder just to make “less” gains since our bodies metabolize differently.
-At same time, we need it more to help battle the effects of aging and try to stay healthy.
+At the same time, we need it more to help battle the effects of aging and try to stay healthy.

 How to take your pre workout

 If you have never taken a pre workout supplement before, please take my caution.
-Start out slow, less that the serving size at first.
+Start out slow, less than the serving size at first.
 These powders are very strong and your body and your brain is not used to the ingredients.
 If you take the full amount or more the first time, there is a very good chance that you could get a headache.
 One of those brain freeze type headaches that can last awhile.

 Take your pre workout 15 to 30 minutes before you need it.
 You will eventually know exactly how long it takes to “kick” in.
 In time, you will also be able to adjust the amount that is necessary to get the energy that you require for your activity.
 One of my favorite high powered Pre Workouts is Mr Hyde, pictured to your right.

 You can reach a limit to were you don’t get any better results by taking more.
 It is definitely not recommended to do this.
-After time, you can also build up a resistance to your pre workout.
+After a time, you can also build up a resistance to your pre workout.
 If this happens, the best thing to do is to take a break for a while or change brands.

 At 180lbs, my optimal serving is about 1 1/2 scoops or 1 1/2 servings.
 If you are a big guy, you may be at 2 scoops.
-If you are a small framed female, it may be 3/4 scoops.
+If you are a small-framed female, it may be 3/4 scoops.
 Once again, don’t take too much.
 It can be unhealthy and you will build up your tolerance quicker.

-Pre workout benefits
+Pre workout Benefits

 - Improves time to failure and work capacity by giving you increased amounts of energy

-- Draws fluid to muscles making them have a greater appearance.
+- Draws fluid to muscles making them have a greater appearance

-- Boosts adrenaline helping breakdown fat cells.
+- Boosts adrenaline helping breakdown fat cells

-- Enhances physical performance.
+- Enhances physical performance

-- Enhances the blood flow and helps muscles have a quicker recovery.
+- Enhances the blood flow and helps muscles have a quicker recovery

-Boost power for a longer and harder workout.
+- Boost power for a longer and harder workout

-- Improves focus and attention.
+- Improves focus and attention

-- Uses energy to burn fat rather than carbohydrates.
+- Uses energy to burn fat rather than carbohydrates

-The key ingredient to most pre workout supplements is caffeine.
+The key ingredient to most pre workout supplements is Caffeine.
 This provides most of the boost for your energy and endurance.
 This ingredient is found in your pre workout anywhere between 100mg per serving and 500mg per serving.

 It is important that you get the correct amount for your body.
 There should be enough to provide you with the energy to power through your workout, but not so much that it keeps you up at night.
 Keep in mind that your body does become resistant to the amount you are taking.

 The next ingredient that most feel is very important is Nitric Oxide.
 This increases blood flow to your muscles which helps with your muscle pump and endurance.
 Nitric Oxide will cause you to look more “vascular” because of the added blood flow that will make your veins look more pronounced.

 Most pre workout supplements also contain Creatine.
 Creatine helps your muscles to produce energy during heavy lifting.
 It also helps with muscle gain and strength enhancement.
-Many athletes also take Creatine supplement in addition afterwards for post workout recovery.
+Many athletes also take Creatine supplement in addition afterward for post workout recovery.

 Pre workout supplements contain many different Amino Acids.
 Amino Acids are protein building blocks that help the body manufacture protein.
 One of the main Amino Acids found in pre workout supplements is L-Arginine which also helps in muscle recovery.